binbang12/minimalistphotography/README.md

    \- If the bot states that the post may be an invite, please check by following the modmail link provided.
    \- If the image linked in the invite is the same as the image in queue, you can tell the bot to approve the post immediately by reacting to the post with the :autoapprove: emoji.
    \- You should only vote with one of these (👍, 🤔, ❌, 👎) - however feel free to use these in addition to your main vote (🤮, 🔥, 😵‍💫).
-   \- All discussions about a post being voted on should take place in a seperate thread.
+   \- All discussions about a post being voted on should take place in a separate thread.

+**Split this step into two messages to comply with Discords max message size.**

    The emojis we currently use to vote on posts are the following:
    \- 👍: I think it's minimalist.
 It should be approved.